Australian Saltwater Crocodiles - Crocodylus porosus

 Crocodile management programmes in the Northern Territory ensure the viability of the wild population and supports farming of the world’s largest reptile.
 The first crocodile farm was established in 1980 and there are now eight licensed farms.

 Crocodile farms and support businesses provide employment for hundreds with skins exported to major customers in Europe and Asia.
-To supplement farm stocks more than 15,000 eggs are harvested from wild nests each year under Government Wildlife Commission controls.
+To supplement farm stocks thousands of eggs are harvested from wild nests each year under Government Wildlife Commission controls.

 A female lays eggs in a nest of mud and grass.
 The sex of offspring is determined by the temperature at which the eggs are incubated.
 If the nest is below 30 C, females result, at 31 C a mix of sexes occurs and 32 C – 33 C produces mostly males.

 Crocodile skins are composed of a network of interconnected scales or scutes of various types and sizes.
 On the belly surfaces of the saltwater crocodile, the scales tend to be squareish and flat.
 The belly skin is most commonly used in the exotic leather industry for luxury accessories, clothing and furniture.
 The backstrap (horned section on the very back of the crocodile) is used for belts, hatbands and jewellery.